Eerie Von

-Eerie Von (born Eric Stellmann; August 25, 1964) is an American musician best known as the original bassist for the heavy metal band Danzig.
+Eerie Von (born Eric Stellmann; August 25, 1964) is an American musician and photographer best known as the original bassist for the heavy metal band Danzig.
 His preferred bass is the Fender Jazz Bass.

 Early life

 Eerie Von was raised in Lodi, New Jersey.
 As a child he gained an interest in drawing and art.
 He grew up listening mostly to Elvis Presley and 50s rock and roll music.
 Eerie Von began playing the drums and taking lessons at 8 years old.
 He attended Lodi High School with future Misfits guitarist Doyle, who introduced Eerie Von to the punk rock music of the Misfits.
 It was in high school that he assumed "Eerie" as his nickname.
+Von is 6'1", a full foot higher than his former bandmate Glenn Danzig.

 Career

 Rosemary's Babies and Misfits

 Eerie Von became interested in photography in 1978.
 He would later strike a friendship with Glenn Danzig and the Misfits, becoming the band's photographer in 1981.
 Eerie Von was the drummer for the hardcore punk band Rosemary's Babies from 1980 to 1983, recording drums on the Blood Lust EP and the Talking to the Dead compilation album.
 Eerie Von was once asked to join the Misfits as a drummer, but declined, choosing to remain with Rosemary's Babies.
 Although never an official Misfits member, in 1986 Eerie Von performed bass and drums on several tracks which eventually appeared on the band's Collection II compilation album in 1995.
 Eerie Von's close association with the Misfits led to him providing the liner notes to the Misfits box set in 1996.